-The graduate committee serves the dual purposes of advising the student on his/her project and course work.
+The graduate committee serves the dual purposes of advising the student on their project and course work.

 - Graduate committees consist of a minimum of three members for a Master's program. - Committee selection should occur during the student's first semester, prior to the submission of the study list. - The graduate student should discuss possible candidates for the student's committee with their committee chair.
 Ultimately, the graduate student selects the committee members. - All members of a committee must be graduate faculty. - Graduate faculty members from other departments may serve on committees when the graduate work crosses disciplines. - On occasion experts in the community or at other Universities might provide needed expertise to a student's graduate experience.
-Approval of these potential committee members is decided by the Graduate Studies Office on a case by case basis. - All committee members, from the time of their appointment to the committee, share in the responsibility for advising and directing the student concerning course work, degree requirements, and research.
+Approval of these potential committee members is decided by the Graduate Studies Office on a case-by-case basis.
+A committee may only have one such member. - Occasionally, a BYU employee without graduate faculty status may contribute to the graduate student's program.
+These employees may be added to the committee by petition and will serve as a "special member" if approved.
+Special members do not count towards the number of required committee members, but are always in addition to the required number of committee members. - All committee members, from the time of their appointment to the committee, share in the responsibility for advising and directing the student concerning course work, degree requirements, and research.
 The individual contribution of the committee members may vary by kind, effort, and intensity.
-Students are especially encouraged to consult with them during the project design and analysis. - All committee members must be present for the project proposal presentation and the final project defense.
-University Policy requires committee members be present in the room for the final examination (aka project report/defense). - Once the committee members and the list of classes have been chosen (by the end of the first semester) the student enters them on the Graduate Progress page (https://gradprogress.sim.byu.edu/).
-See the Graduate Progress page instructions in the Other Recourses and General Information Section. - In the event it becomes necessary to change committee members, make the changes on the Graduate Progress page.
+Students are especially encouraged to consult with them during the project design and analysis. - All committee members must be present for the project proposal presentation and the final project presentation, either in person or by video call (i.e.; Zoom). - Once the committee members and the list of classes have been chosen (by the end of the first semester), the student enters them on the Graduate Progress page (https://gradprogress.sim.byu.edu).
+See the Graduate Progress page instructions in the Other Recourses and General Information Section.

+• In the event it becomes necessary to change committee members, make the changes on the Graduate Progress page.